Battle of Gawakuke: Battle

 The insurgent army was composed of camel-mounted cavalry, archers, and infantry spearmen under the leadership of Gobir Sultan Ali, Tuareg Chief Ibra, Maradi Chief Raudi, and Ali's brother, Baciri.
 Their assembled forces met Muhammed Bello's army on 9 March 1836; the armies faced one another in silence before commencing the pitched battle.
 After a fierce bout of fighting, the Tuareg contingent under Chief Ibra broke, and his troops were scattered.
 Muhammed Bello's forces pressed the attack and overpowered the remaining rebels, winning a decisive victory.

 Two sources estimate the number of Gobir casualties to be somewhere between twenty and twenty-five thousand killed.

 Aftermath

 Sultan Ali and Maradi Chief Raudi were slain in battle, but Tuareg Chief Ibra and Baciri managed to escape.
-After the victory, Muhammed Bello and his army rampaged throughout Gobir territory and slaughtered those under the age of fifteen as punishment for the attack on Karatu.
+After the victory, Muhammed Bello and his army rampaged throughout Gobir territory and slaughtered all males over the age of fifteen as punishment for the attack on Karatu.

 The victory was the final battle in a long history of conflict between Gobir and Sokoto, and secured the kingdom's status as a protectorate of the Sokoto Caliphate.
 Muhammed Bello established a ribat, or fortified town, in the area to maintain the peace and prevent further uprisings.